Bonaparte's gull: Distribution and habitat

-Bonaparte's gull breeds in boreal forest across southern Alaska and much of interior western Canada, as far east as central Quebec and south to within 200 mi of the United States/Canada border.
+Bonaparte's gull breeds in boreal forest across southern Alaska and much of interior western Canada, as far east as central Quebec and south to within 200 mi of the Canada – United States border.
 It avoids dense stands of conifers, instead choosing more open areas, such as the treed edges of bogs, fens, marshes, ponds, or islands.
 It typically nests within 60 m of open water.
 It winters along the coasts of North America, and in the Great Lakes.
-It is a rare vagrant to western Europe and the Azores, where it generally associates with black-headed gulls.

-In 2017 a breeding pair was spotted on Iceland.
+Vagrancy

+It is a rare but annual visitor to western Europe and the Azores, where it generally associates with black-headed gulls.
+In Great Britain, the number of records increased from averages of six per year at the start of the 21st century to around 12 per year by 2018–2022; the reason for this increase is unknown.
+Individuals often return to particular sites over a number of years; one at Bamburgh in Northumberland returned for its 12th autumn in 2024.
+In 2017 a breeding pair was found in northwestern Iceland.
+Bonaparte's gull is an occasional non-breeding vagrant to the Hawaiian Islands, and vagrants have also been recorded west to Japan and south to Brazil and Senegal.

 Behaviour

-They are migratory and most move east or west to coastal waters, also the Great Lakes.
-They are graceful in flight, more like terns.
+They are migratory and most move southeast or southwest to coastal waters, also the Great Lakes.
+They are graceful in flight, more like terns than most other gulls.

 Feeding

 Like most gulls, Bonaparte's gull has a varied diet, with prey items changing over the course of the year, and from year to year.
 During the breeding season, it is largely insectivorous.
 It is known to quickly congregate in large numbers to take advantage of termite dispersal flights, circling over the emerging swarm and hovering briefly to take the insects in flight.
 It also gathers in large numbers to feed on the eggs of spawning salmon, alighting on the water and, if necessary, diving to take drifting eggs.
 During migration and into the winter, insects are first supplemented, then replaced by other food items, including fish, small crustaceans, mollusks, euphausiids, marine worms, and other invertebrates.
 At least one immature bird has been recorded as having fed on walnut meat.
 Bonaparte's gulls are known to engage in kleptoparasitism, and have been observed stealing earthworms from foraging dunlins and black-bellied plovers.